adrelanos/aeternity-wiki/Idea-Box.md

 ~In order to better structure the content in the wiki, subpages would be very useful.
 [Plug In](https://github.com/wikimedia/mediawiki-extensions-EditSubpages)~

-Same as above - Mediawiki plugins not supporter on Github.
+Same as above - Mediawiki plugins not supported on Github.

 ## Using Mediawiki format?